daniel-akinyemi/daniel-akinyemi/README.md

 **`Digital Craftsman (Full Stack Developer)`**

-I am a Fullstack Javascript Developer with a focus on building webapps and blockchain tech.
+I am a Javascript Developer with a focus on building webapps and blockchain tech.

  **I am open to**: